freerange/pair-programming-presentation/presentation.md

 * **Simple Design**

 ^
-- The pairs are working within a simple design, so they can both understand what is going on.
+- [Read highlighted bullet point]
+- Having the simplest possible design makes it easier to communicate about making a change.

 ---

-> Then perhaps you *could* write all production code in pairs.
+> Besides, if people program solo they are more likely to **make mistakes**, more likely to **over-design**, and more likely **drop the other practices**, particularly under pressure.
+-- XP Explained

+^
+- [Read the quote]

 ---

-> Besides, if people program solo they are more likely to **make mistakes**, more likely to **overdesign**, and more likely **drop the other practices**, particularly under pressure.
+## XP Practices Supported By Pairing

+^
+- Now we're going to look at the practices supported _by_ pairing.

 ---

-## XP Practices Supported By Pairing
+* Simple Design
+* Testing
+* Refactoring
+* Collective Ownership
+* Continuous Integration

+^
+- These are the five practices that the book lists as being supported by pairing.
+- [Read the list]

 ---